 Encourage people to wash their hands with soap and water after visiting the latrine and before eating.

-Encourage the community to use pit latrines to dispose of faeces.
+Encourage the community to use pit latrines to dispose of feces.

 Report all suspected cases of cholera to the LC1 (local council).

 Advise the community to always reheat leftover food before eating it.